 This tag decribes which groups a pony classifies under, it is a comma seperated lower case list, and it cannot be empty, by it can be (but shouldn't) skipped for every pony in the image.
 The standard values are (you may use other ones if fitting):

-- mare Adult female pony - stallion Adult male pony - filly Female pony child - colt Male pony child - dragon Dragon (Spike, Crakle and the other dragons) - mane The mane characters (also known as main characters [unponified] or protagonists) - wildlife Wildlife, for example timberwolfs - pet A pony's pet, Spike does not count because Twilight does not play with him during pony-pet play dates. - royal Royal pony, either by birth, marriage, or conquer (i.e. the old school style).
-Shining Armour is royal by marriage, but his biological family doesn't become royal by this. - villain Villains, normally minions to antagonists or recurring ponies.
-Applies to changelings. - antagonist (applies to: Nightmare Moon, Gilda, Discord, Chrysalis) Antagonists are also known as archvillians or archenemies.
-Nightmare Moon, Discord and Chrysalis are such, but Gilda also counts as one. - deuteragonist (applies to: the cutiemark cruisers) Deuteragonists are secondary characters, these are (as of season 3) only the Cutiemark Cruisers.
+- mare Adult female pony - stallion Adult male pony - filly Female pony child - colt Male pony child - baby Baby ponies like poundcake - dragon Dragons (Spike, Crakle, Basil and the other dragons) - mane The mane characters (also known as main characters [unponified] or protagonists) - wildlife Wildlife, for example timberwolfs - pet A pony's pet, Spike does not count because Twilight does not play with him during pony-pet play dates. - royal Royal pony, either by birth, marriage, or conquer (i.e. the old school style).
+Shining Armour is royal by marriage, but his biological family doesn't become royal by this, and Twilight Sparkle is because Princess Celestia give that tittle because she fullfilled they destiny. - villain Villains, normally minions to antagonists or recurring bad ponies.
+Applies to changelings. - antagonist (applies to: Nightmare Moon, Gilda, Discord, Chrysalis, Sombra, tirek) Antagonists are also known as archivillians or archenemies.
+Nightmare Moon, Discord and Chrysalis are such, but Gilda also counts as one.

+- reconciled (applies to: Trixie, Discord) Any villain that change to the good side (aka become a good citizen or help the mane 6) count as one even if return to the dark side later, not count if they help for fulfill they malevolent plant. - deuteragonist (applies to: the cutiemark cruisers) Deuteragonists are secondary characters, these are (as of season 3) only the Cutiemark Cruisers.
 The requirement is that thay are somewhat regular characters with dedicated episodes, but are not protagonists. - tritagonist (applies to: Celestia, Luna, Cadance, Shining Armor, Spike) Important characters (excluding Derpy) that are neither protagonists, deuteragonists nor antagonists. - background Background characters are not characters that are neither protagonists, deuteragonist, tritagonist, antagonist nor pets.
 They do not need to be strictly background characters, for example Big Mac and Cheerilee classifies under this group, as they are not too important to be considered tritagonists (as of seasson 3). - voiced (only used together with background) Only background characters can be voiced.
-The additional requirement is that they have said something (ponies comics can also be voiced, in this case they need a minimal of one dialoge text). - imaginary Imaginary ponies (or other animal), in this group classify Tom and Pinkamina's imaginary friends for example.
+The additional requirement is that they have said something (ponies comics can also be voiced, in this case they need a minimal of one big dialoge text). - imaginary Imaginary ponies (or other animal), in this group classify Tom and Pinkamina's imaginary friends for example.